MicrosoftDocs/fabric-docs/docs/data-factory/kql-activity.md

 ### Creating the activity

 1. Create a new pipeline in your workspace.
-1. Search for Teams in the pipeline **Activities** pane, and select it to add it to the pipeline canvas.
+1. Search for KQL in the pipeline **Activities** pane, and select it to add it to the pipeline canvas.

    > [!NOTE]
    > You may need to expand the menu and scroll down to see the KQL activity as highlighted in the screenshot below.